paul-go/Direct/readme.md

-**Note - This project is super early.
-I'm working on this full-time at the moment, but it's not at a point where anything actually runs.
-Check back in a few days.**
+# Note: This project is super early.

+It's not in a usable state at this point.
+Though I'm working on this full-time, and it's moving ahead at a fast pace.
+Having said that, you can see an online demo of Turf (here)[https://app.turf.cx].

 # Preface